-“What do you do when you wake up and feel overwhelmed?” was a question I got last week when I was talking with Capacity Zurich’s start-up entrepreneurs.
-They are starting to turn the seeds of their ideas into self-sustaining businesses and we were exploring resilience for their ‘entrepreneur’s journey’.
-(They will be having their showcase on 21st June in Zurich, so save the date and go to be inspired, overjoyed and welcomed into their community).
+“What do you do when you wake up and feel overwhelmed?” was a question I got when I was talking with Capacity Zurich’s start-up entrepreneurs in April 2019.
+They were starting to turn the seeds of their ideas into self-sustaining businesses and we were exploring resilience for their ‘entrepreneur’s journey’.

 My response went something along these lines, but shorter as time was pressing, so bear with me, as this is something of a love letter to them because they are such an amazing community.